readthedocs/readthedocs.org/docs/guides/private-submodules.rst

 GitLab and Bitbucket allow you to reuse the same SSH key across different repositories.
-Since Read the Docs already added the public SSH key on your main repository, you only need to add it to each repository of your submodules.
+Since Read the Docs already added the public SSH key on your main repository, you only need to add it to each submodule repository.
 See :ref:`guides/importing-private-repositories:Add the public key to your project` for more information for these and other providers.